deacona/the-ball-is-round/notebooks/output/boro_01_current_market_value.md

 **ANALYSIS:** The player's missing actual Market values are mostly young players.
-THere's now a broad range of predictions from £8m all the way down to -£8m!
+There's now a broad range of predictions from £5m all the way down to -£4m!

     Predictions below zero